 Support for innovative businesses

-An additional support package worth £1.25bn, targeted at innovative UK business operating in sectors including tech and life sciences, has also recently been announced.
-This will include the Future Fund, announced on Monday 20th April 2020 and anticipated to launch in May 2020, which will be delivered in partnership with the British Business Bank.
+An additional support package worth £1.25bn, targeted at innovative UK business operating in sectors including tech and life sciences, has also been created.
+This will include the Future Fund, launched in May and open for applications until the end of September 2020, which will be delivered in partnership with the British Business Bank.
 The Future Fund is aimed at supporting innovative UK companies facing financial difficulties as a result of the COVID-19 outbreak, by making £250m of funds available by way of convertible loans of up to £5m, subject to at least equal match funding from private investors.
 Eligible businesses will need to have raised at least £250,000 in equity investment from third-party investors in the last 5 years and will need to secure equivalent funds to match the government loan from private investors or institutions.
 Headline terms applicable to Future Fund loans have now been published.

 In addition to the Future Fund, a further £750m will be made available in the form of grants and loans to UK SMEs focusing on research and development.
 Innovate UK, the national innovation agency, will accelerate up to £200m of grant and loan payments for its existing 2,500 customers.
 An extra £550m will also be made available to increase support for existing customers and £175,000 offered to around 1,200 firms not currently in receipt of Innovate UK funding.
 Click here for further details.